 Social Work major

-Skilled social workers continue to be in demand today, and that demand is projected to grow as need for healthcare and social services rises.
+Social workers continue to be in strong demand today, and this demand is projected to grow in the Milwaukee area, the state of Wisconsin, and the United States.

 The Alverno edge

-Alverno is internationally known for its unique abilities-based curriculum, which will help you become a strong communicator, leader, critical thinker and problem-solver – all skills prized by social work employers.
-The Council on Social Work Education, the sole accrediting agency for social work education in the United States, requires programs to teach and assess for nine “competencies” that align well with the Alverno abilities.
+Alverno is internationally known for its unique abilities-based curriculum, which will help you become a strong communicator, leader, critical thinker and problem-solver – all knowledge, skills, strengths, and values prized by social work employers.
+The Council on Social Work Education, the sole accrediting agency for social work education in the United States, requires programs to teach and assess for nine (9) social work competencies that align well with the eight (8) Alverno abilities.

 The support you need to succeed

-You will complete two internships at community agencies/organizations which will be designed to give you hands-on learning experiences about the day-to-day world of social work and human service practice.
-Field Education (Internship) placements include positions serving populations in need, including elderly, children and their families, persons with developmental and other disabilities, juvenile and adult offenders and individuals facing mental health challenges.
-In partnership Alverno’s Internship Office, which is connected to more than 2,000 partner sites, and the social work field coordinator can help you find the right professional opportunities to advance your career goals.
+You will complete two internships at community agencies/organizations which will be designed to give you hands-on learning experiences about the holistic world of social work and human service practice.
+Field education (internship) placements include positions serving populations in need, including children and their families, elderly, persons with developmental and other disabilities, juvenile and adult offenders, and individuals facing mental health challenges.
+In partnership, Alverno’s Internship Office, which is connected to more than 2,000 partner sites, and the social work field coordinator can help you find meaningful, professional opportunities to advance your career goals.

 Social worker licensure